History of the Southern United States: Antebellum slavery

-In the North, slaves were mostly household servants or farm laborers, every Northern state abolished slavery by 1804.
+Every Northern state abolished slavery by 1804.
 The Continental Congress abolished slavery in the Northwest Territory and its future states.
 Therefore, by 1804 the Mason–Dixon line (the border between free Pennsylvania and slave Maryland) became the dividing mark between "free" and "slave" states.

-About a third of white Southern families were slave owners, with most being independent yeoman farmers.
-Nevertheless, the slave system represented the basis of the Southern social and economic system, and thus even non-slaveowners opposed any suggestions for terminating that system, whether through outright abolition or case-by-case manumission.
+About a quarter of white Southern families were slave owners, with most being independent yeoman farmers.
+Nevertheless, the slave system represented the basis of the Southern social and economic structure, and thus even the majority of non-slave-owners opposed any suggestions for terminating that system, whether through outright abolition or case-by-case manumission.